sballin/alfred-search-notes-app/README.md

 ## Install

-Download the latest .alfredworkflow file in [releases](https://github.com/sballin/alfred-search-notes-app/releases/latest) and open it.
+Download the latest .alfredworkflow file in [releases](https://github.com/sballin/alfred-search-notes-app/releases) and open it.

+Versions >=2.0.0 should work out of the box on Catalina and can be modified to work on earlier OSes.
+Versions <=1.4.3 should work out of the box on Mojave and earlier macOS versions.

 ## Customize